 Divorce can affect more than just the divorcing couple.
 Children, friends, and other family members are also affected by the ripples of a divorce.
 Specifically, grandparents can face the potential loss of access to their grandchildren.
 What actions can grandparents take to see their grandchildren?

 Legally, grandparents can only sue for visitation rights in very specific circumstances.
-According to MO Revised Statute § 452.402, courts may grant grandparents visitation rights if they have been unduly denied visitation for over 60 days and the child's parents are getting divorced, one parent restricts visitation after the death of the other parent, or the child lived with the grandparents for 6 months within the 24 months before suing for visitation.
+Courts may grant grandparents visitation rights if they have been unduly denied visitation for over 60 days and the child's parents are getting divorced, one parent restricts visitation after the death of the other parent, or the child lived with the grandparents for 6 months within the 24 months before suing for visitation.

 In any family law case involving a child, the child’s best interest takes precedence.
 Court-ordered visitation will only be granted if the visitation best benefits the child.

 In some cases, the child may be asked what their wishes are.
 The child may also have a court-appointed guardian that acts in their best interest.

 It is also important to note that if a child is adopted (by someone who is not a blood relative or stepparent), their grandparent’s right to visitation may be terminated.
 In this case, you would need permission from the adoptive parents.
 Also, grandparents cannot file for visitation if the parents are legally married and live together with the child—even if they have been denied visitation.

 Can a Parent Deny a Grandparent Visitation?